 Canada's most comprehensive scholarship portal.
 Search through an extensive database to find scholarships, student awards, bursaries and grants.
 You'll also find information about student loans, applications and budget planning.

-this site provides up-to-date information which will be helpful for students planning to study in the United States.
+This site provides up-to-date information which will be helpful for students planning to study in the United States.

-- The Student Awards Site: gives you immediate access to a database of thousands of scholarships, bursaries, fellowships, grants and other financial awards.
+Gives you immediate access to a database of thousands of scholarships, bursaries, fellowships, grants and other financial awards.
 Whether you are about to enter your first year of postsecondary education or are already enrolled in a university or college program, this Canadian Web site can help you find the money to finance your education.